deweis/fcc-timestamp-microservice/README.md

 ### User stories :

-1. The API endpoint is `GET https://fcc-timestamp-dw.glitch.me/api/timestamp/:date_string?`
+1. The API endpoint is: <br /> `GET https://fcc-timestamp-dw.glitch.me/api/timestamp/:date_string?`
 2. A date string is valid if can be successfully parsed by `new Date(date_string)` (JS) .
 Note that the unix timestamp needs to be an **integer** (not a string) specifying **milliseconds**.
 In our test we will use date strings compliant with ISO-8601 (e.g. `"2016-11-20"`) because this will ensure an UTC timestamp.
 3. If the date string is **empty** it should be equivalent to trigger `new Date()`, i.e. the service uses the current timestamp.
 4. If the date string is **valid** the api returns a JSON having the structure